jython/jython.github.io/jython-3-mvp.md

 freedom in undesirable ways.

-This is especially true of the object model, since for efficiency's sake, objects exchanged at the API will be the implementations we use internally.
+This is especially true of the object model, since for efficiency's sake, objects exchanged at the API will be in the implementations we use internally.

 This can be less difficult than in CPython because Java gives us good tools for encapsulation: interfaces, packages and modules.